kyaiooiayk/Ipython/README.md

 - [8 surprising ways how to use Jupyter Notebook](https://mljar.com/blog/how-to-use-jupyter-notebook/)
 - [How to create a dashboard in Python with Jupyter Notebook?](https://mljar.com/blog/dashboard-python-jupyter-notebook/)
 - [5 ways to schedule Jupyter Notebook](https://mljar.com/blog/schedule-jupyter-notebook/)
 ***

+## Jupyter Lab
+- Both Jupyter Notebook or Jupyter Lab can open the same Jupyter notebook files.
+Jupyter Lab just looks slightly more modern and has some extra functions.
+You can think of it as using Microsoft Word 2020 instead of Microsoft Word 2006.
+- Install it with: `conda install -c conda-forge jupyterlab` or `pip install jupyterlab`
+- Lanching is done with: `jupyter lab`
+***

 ## References